Why Writing B2B Content Pays

 It’s the Business-to-Business (B2B) market.
-In fact, these companies are eager, almost to the point of desperation, to find skilled writers to help them produce the truckloads of content they need to market their products and services.
+In fact, B2B companies are eager, almost to the point of desperation, to find skilled writers to help them produce the truckloads of content they need to market their products and services.

 In case you’re unfamiliar with Business-to-Business, it simply refers to companies that sell to other companies, rather than individual consumers like you and me.
 Think: forklift manufacturers, executive coaching firms, trucking companies, and software app developers.
-Or that toaster I told you about yesterday.

 But it gets better.